hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 The simplest and least secure mode.
 Plain keysets are embedded directly in the `cipher_data_keys` configuration parameter.

 !!! question "When to use?"
     Development & testing, or demos.
-Also, it could be a legitimate choice for environments where configuration is already protected by other means (e.g., Kubernetes Secrets, Vault-injected env vars).
+Also, it could be a legitimate choice for environments where configuration is already protected by other means (e.g. Kubernetes Secrets, Vault-injected env vars).

 !!! danger "Risk"
     Key material might become visible or accidentally exposed.
 For instance, this could happen in Kafka Connect environments where connector configurations might be accessible via the Kafka Connect REST API.
-Avoid this configuration for any serious production without additional access controls in place.
+Avoid this configuration for any serious production workload without additional access controls in place.

 ### Plain keyset example